thomasglasser/Tommys-Json-Generator/src/guides/customization.md

 First, you must create a GeckoLib model.
 A tutorial on how to make GeckoLib models can be found [here](https://github.com/bernie-g/geckolib/wiki/Making-Your-Models-(Blockbench)).
+You can also find the mod's default models [here](https://github.com/thomasglasser/Mineraculous/tree/models).

+You must then choose an ID for your look.
+This ID must be unique and can only contain lowercase letters and underscores.
-You can also find the mod's default models [here](https://github.com/thomasglasser/Mineraculous/tree/models) All files related to one look must share the same ID.
+All files related to one look must share the same ID.

 ### Suits